pme0/DeepLightning/README.md

     <a href= "https://mlflow.org"><img src="https://img.shields.io/badge/MLflow-1.24-brightgreen" /></a>
 </p>

-**Deep Lightning** is a configuration-based wrapper of training Deep Learning models with focus is on parallel training, cross-platform compatibility and reproducibility.
+**Deep Lightning** is a configuration-based wrapper for training Deep Learning models with focus on parallel training, cross-platform compatibility and reproducibility.
 The philosophy is simple: from configuration to trackable and reproducible deep learning.

 After defining modules and configuration, training deep learning models is simple:
 <p align="left">